 - Bank accounts, mutual funds, and safe deposits

 - Final arrangement plans including payment options

-Make sure your executor understands that if someone without legal permission or ownership of the safe-deposit box accesses it, your executor will have to go to court.
+Make sure your executor understands that if someone without legal permission or ownership of the safe deposit box accesses it, they will have to go to court.

 Finding the right estate lawyer can be tricky.
 You need someone qualified who you can trust wholeheartedly.
 My Case Helper works with partners across the country to ensure that all your assets are cared for and handled properly.

 Also Read: What Is Probate and Why You Want To Avoid It